TPO = The Previous Owner

 After getting the '50 Commander home and really taking a look at the engine compartment wiring it became obvious that some things needed replaced.

 Replace, where possible, wire for wire, heat shrink what could not be replaced.
 In the before photos you will see how TPO spliced melted wires together when they should have been replaced.
-How some odd "foam tubing" was used to insulate wires (some still exist) and how some "lamp cord" (I am guessing) was used in a rather unique way.
+Some odd "foam tubing" was used to insulate wires (some still exist) and some "lamp cord" (we are guessing) was used in a rather unique way.

-We did decide to stop at the firewall for the moment as the dash is someone congested and is in relatively good shape.
+We did decide to stop at the firewall for the moment as the dash is somewhat "compact" and is in relatively good shape.

 Fire Wall Junction Box: